Sayama0310/toy_shell/README.md

 Implemented a simple shell for learning purposes.

-List of basic features:
+List of basic features that I want to implement:

 - Receive commands from standard input and fork a child process to execute them.
 - Execution through pipelines.
 - Execution of foreground/background jobs.
+(Not started yet)
 - Command history functionality.
+(Partially completed)
+- Built-in commands.
+(Partially completed)
+- Signal handling.
+(Not started yet)

 ---